UdaraSampathProjects/Stress-Level-Detection-Music-Recommendation-System/README.md

 </ul>

 <h2>Impact 🌍</h2>
 <p>This project demonstrates how AI can be utilized to enhance mental well-being.
-By combining emotion detection with music, it offers an innovative way to manage stress and provides a scientifically-backed, real-time solution for users to regulate their emotional state. 🌟💆‍♀️</p>
+By combining emotion detection with music, it offers an innovative way to manage stress and provides a scientifically backed, real time solution for users to regulate their emotional state. 🌟💆‍♀️</p>

 <h2>Conclusion 🎯</h2>
-<p>The <strong>Stress Detection and Music Recommendation System</strong> highlights how AI can be leveraged for emotional health, providing a seamless, real-time solution for managing stress through personalized music recommendations based on the user's emotional state. 🎧❤️🤖</p>
+<p>The <strong>Stress Detection and Music Recommendation System</strong> highlights how AI can be leveraged for emotional health, providing a seamless, real time solution for managing stress through personalized music recommendations based on the user's emotional state. 🎧❤️🤖</p>